 Too many people unhappy with their body focus on size.
-However, smaller size and less weight does not equal a better body.
-Whether you are male or female, you want a tight, toned body.
+However, smaller size and less weight does not necessarily equal a healthier body.
 What matters is body composition.
 People who are skinny-fat, or “normal-weight obesity” look healthy, but actually have high levels of body fat and at risk for diabetes and cardiovascular problems.

 Skinny does not equal healthy.
-Skinny fat certainly does not equal healthy.
-Yes, if you are overweight you are more likely to suffer premature death.
-However, the effects of body weight and exercise on longevity and premature death are separate and additive.
-In other words, being skinny does not cancel out the increased mortality associated with inactivity.
-You can be skinny fat, have a completely deranged blood lipid profile and have all the risk factors for heart disease, except obesity.
-Being skinny isn’t going to save you.
-Therefore, you must exercise not just for appearance sake, but also to the benefit of your health.
+For example, the effects of body weight and exercise on longevity and premature death are separate and additive.
+In other words, being skinny does not cancel out the increased mortality associated with inactivity and poor diet.
+You can be skinny and have a completely deranged blood lipid profile and have all the risk factors for heart disease, except obesity.
+Therefore, you should exercise and eat healthily not just for appearance sake, but also to the benefit of your health.

 If you can, before you do anything, get body composition analysis.
 You should be able to get this done with skinfold calipers or by other methods at any gym and fitness club.
 Also, try your local college campus, which should also be cheaper.
 Alternatively, you can buy body fat analysis scales or use this body fat calculator, though they are less precise.